victorbraga8/dynamic-render/README.md

 ## Features

-- **React Hook Form Integration**: We use `react-hook-form` to manage form states, validation, and submission.
+- **React Hook Form Integration**: We use `react-hook-form` to manage form states, and submission.
 This library provides an easy-to-use API for handling complex forms with minimal re-renders, enhancing performance.

 - **Dynamic Component Rendering**: Components and forms are rendered dynamically based on the provided props and state.
 This allows for a more modular and scalable architecture.